Coddiwomple (v.): to travel in a purposeful manner towards a vague destination.

 Below is a list of known trips I’ll be taking.
 You are invited.
 Contact me immediately to be looped in on the fun.
 Remember, with each day, the price may rise.

-Secret: You more spontaneous folks, be sure to sign up on the Go Fly List to receive information about unplanned trips as well.
+Hey, you more spontaneous folks, I will also announce random last minute trips!
 It may be a random Monday at 5pm and I’ll announce a trip to Paris in one week.

 Don’t resist.
 Whether your over-stamped passport is sitting on your bookshelf like mine, or you smile when you go to the post office and walk by the passport office knowing one day you’ll put in an application, this is for you.
 Introverts, extroverts, little people and tall, this is for you all!
 Hey, that rhymed.